Decima (game engine): History

 The first game the engine was used for was Killzone: Shadow Fall.
 In June 2015, Guerrilla Games announced that Horizon Zero Dawn was using the engine for development.
 In August 2015, Until Dawn was announced to be using the engine along with Havok physics.
 In December 2015, Until Dawn: Rush of Blood used the engine along with PlayStation VR.
-In June 2016, Hideo Kojima announced preparation for Kojima Productions' independent game Death Stranding, inspecting two engine candidates, of which the latter had been used to create the first teaser that was unveiled at the Electronic Entertainment Expo 2016 conference.
+In June 2016, Hideo Kojima announced preparation for Kojima Productions' independent game Death Stranding, inspecting two engine candidates, of which the latter had been used to create the first teaser that was unveiled at the E3 2016 conference.
 After receiving the Industry Icon award at The Game Awards 2016, Kojima premiered a trailer for the game with the engine's logo.
 At PlayStation Experience, Kojima had announced that he had partnered with Guerrilla Games, using the engine for development on Death Stranding.

 According to executive producer Angie Smets, Decima was originally known simply as "the engine" by Guerrilla employees, as there were initially no plans to publicly offer this technology to game developers outside of the company.
 However, the newly forged partnership with Kojima Productions meant that Guerrilla suddenly had to give the engine a name for marketing purposes in late 2016; they chose to symbolize the Dutch-Japanese partnership by naming it after Dejima, a former Japanese island that was home to a major Dutch Empire trading post during the Edo period.

 Guerrilla's most recent title, Horizon Forbidden West, used an updated version of the engine.
 The game was released for PlayStation 4 and PlayStation 5 on February 18, 2022.

 In December 2022, the engine is used again for Death Stranding 2: On the Beach.
 The game has an improved version of the engine.
 It was released on the PlayStation 5 platform and features PlayStation 5 Pro Enhanced (PSSR) functionality.
 The game was released on June 26, 2025.

 Features

 During PlayStation Experience in December 2016, it was revealed that the engine had artificial intelligence, game physics, and logic tools, featuring resources for creating entire worlds.
 It is capable of 4K resolution and high-dynamic-range imaging.

-For Horizon Forbidden West, rather than using a proprietary physics engine, Decima incorporated and build on an open-source physics engine called Jolt.
+For Horizon Forbidden West, rather than using a proprietary physics engine, Decima incorporated and built on an open-source physics engine called Jolt.